freezefawn/pluralsurvivalguide/communication.md

 You might find that stopping and stepping back that much to be counterproductive to listening for your system.
 If you are unable to discern quickly/easily if a given intentional thought has your ownership or not and hold back *only* the intentional thoughts that feel like you, then it may be best to not take the previously stated approach.

 Instead, meditation exercises that are merely for just being aware of thoughts in your mind without trying to reduce your conscious thoughts any may be more effective at letting you hear your headmates, especially at first.

-### Visualization

-Skill that can aid communication techniques.
-Visualization -if you are not aphantasic- is very useful as an aid for many system skills.
-There are many visualization techniques, here are a few common ones.

-#### Signatures

-One technique for identification and visualization of your headmates is by training signatures.
-Signatures are condensed collections of sensory associations of a given headmate- for example a specific color, a spatial direction, an ideal form of theirs, a specific scent or item and so forth called up together.

-With a signature, you can then have a clearer picture of the headmate you are trying to contact, and may in turn have both an easier time both hearing a message from them without it getting lost in the noise and an easier time sending a message in the correct direction.

 ### Getting Their Attention